VUbels/GUIdedRNA/README.md

 6) Let Docker build container (5-15 minutes)
 7) If browser does not open simply go to http://localhost:3838

-**When using app, your directories to upload data are found in host_drives!**

 After building docker container is completed once, subsequently running app is instantaneous.
 Refresh browser if connection cannot be found.

+> [!TIP]
+> **When using app, your directories to upload data are found in host_drives!**

 ## For Advanced Users & Developers
 WSL2 Users (Windows Subsystem for Linux)